-In the third part of the main() function the list content is printed in the reversed order with the use of the print\list\inversely() function.
-The cursor is moved to the next line on the screen int the 2nd line of the described part of the program, after the function terminates.
-Next elements from the beginning, the middle and the end of the list are removed.
-The program also tries to remove an nonexistent element (line no. 7) and an element that stores a number which is represented by two elements in the list (line no. 11).
+In the third part of the main() function the list content is printed in the reversed order with the use of the print_list_inversely() function.
+The cursor is moved to the next line on the screen after the function exits, more precisely in the 2nd line of the described part of the program.
+Next, elements from the beginning, the middle and the end of the list are removed.
+The program also tries to remove a nonexistent element (line no. 7) and an element that stores a number which is represented twice in the list (line no. 11).
 After each of the operations is performed, the content of the list is displayed on the screen.